Updated: Dec 17, 2021

 1 C peas

-Make your "white sauce".
-Melt butter and add your flour.
-Blend and cook until light brown and fragrant.
-Add your chicken broth and whisk until smooth.
-Then add your cream and whisk until smooth.
-Cook until thickened and will coat the back of a spoon when you dip it into the sauce.
+In a medium sauce pan melt butter and add flour.
+Blend until smooth and cook until light brown and fragrant.
+Slowly add chicken broth and whisk until smooth (this will steam up and be tricky to stir at first).
+Add cream and whisk until smooth.
+Cook until thickened and will coat the back of a spoon.
+Add seasonings.

 3 C flour